-Attentive Excel users will quickly discern that his cyclically adjusted P/E of 19.99 neither includes earnings from Q1-12 (currently at 88.40 on the trailing twelve months basis) nor the estimate for Q2-12 (currently at 92.49).
-The next view simply shows how the 19.99 is calculated:
+Attentive chart-creators quickly discern that his cyclically adjusted P/E of 21.37 does not include earnings from Q2-12 (currently at 87.92 on the trailing twelve months basis).
+The next view simply shows how the 21.37 is calculated:

 Note that Prof. Shiller uses 10 years of CPI adjusted data, well, almost 10 years.
-By "fixing" his data, we would see the following and a corresponding number to the final tally for Q1 2012:
+By "fixing" his data, we would see the following and a corresponding number to the final tally for Q2-12:

 The items in yellow have been added to complete his series.
-Keep in mind that 19.99 reflects the price on June 1st.
-I placed the long term average over on the right just to show the relative historical valuation (16.44).
+Keep in mind Shiller's original 21.37 reflects the price on June 1st compared to the actual of 20.54 (only 4% off).

 The following chart simply removes the long term interest rate and replaces with just the simple nominal Price to Earnings ratio.